 In case of electric system failure, there is a manual override on the electric dump valves located on each side of the valve.
-It is a flat head screw that is turned clockwise or counter clockwise according to side you access to open and close the valve.
+Use a flat head srew driver or an allen wrench to turn the override screw clockwise or counter clockwise according to side you access to open and close the valve.
 The direction is labeled on the valve.